Detritus of broken hearts on show in romantic Paris

 "This object that I schlepped around is now part of the collective history," she said.

-The touring exhibit, created in 2006 in Croatia, has traveled to more than 20 cities around the world.
+The touring exhibit, created in 2006 in Croatia, has travelled to more than 20 cities around the world.

 At each stop, locals have contributed their own relics to share with the world.
 In Paris, the exhibit reached a record high with more than 100 mementos donated.
 The show is a mix of Parisian and international contributions.